TheBeardedBerry/UnicodeBrowser/README.md

 Pull Requests are very welcome!

+> [!WARNING]
-**Disclaimer:** Plugin is currently in its infancy and as such leaves much to be desired regarding the user-experience, but it's usable, and useful!
+> **Disclaimer:** Plugin is currently in its infancy and as such leaves much to be desired regarding the user-experience, but it's usable, and useful!

 ## TODO